knorrli/gigU/README.md

 Now you should be set to run the app:

-1. Create and migrate the DB: `bundle exec rake db:setup
+1. Create and migrate the DB: `bundle exec rake db:setup`
-2. Seed dummy values into the DB for manual testing
+2. Seed dummy values into the DB for manual testing: `bundle exec rake db:seed`
-3. Start the server and run the app: `bundle exec rails s`, `open localhost:3000`
+3. Start the server and run the app: `bundle exec rails s`, [http://localhost:3000](http://localhost:3000)

 At this point, you should see different locations, however there are no Events yet!